Best Hiking Sandals of 2020: Complete Reviews with Comparisons

 5. ECCO Men’s Yucatan Offroad Hiking Sandals

 The Yucatan hiking sandals can be as stylish or as sporty as you want them to be.
 They’re made of high-end materials with the requisite breathability for hot and dry climates.
+There is also the same model available for women.

 The sandals are made from a combination of textile, leather, and of course high-end rubber for the sole.
 There are 19 finishes and most of them feature around 90% leather and 10% textile.
 This ensures impressive durability and resistance to wear and tear.